ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 - Post price (Hardcoded)
 - The block height that the first epoch ends (Stored in R5 of bootstrapped [Epoch Preparation](<#Stage-Epoch-Preparation>))

-The epoch can only be started on block heights after `[Finish Block Height Of Upcoming Epoch (R5)] - [Epoch Length] + 4` and so it will bootstrap cleanly.

 ### Inputs
 1. A box with an NFT/singleton token which will be used to identify the pool.
 2. One or more boxes with Ergs to be used for initial oracle pool payments.

 ### Outputs